-Starting from wpDataTables version 1.7, an Excel-like spreadsheet editing interface is available both for back-end and front-end editing and for displaying tables to your site users.
-As Excel, LibreOffice, Google Spreadsheet is a very familiar interface to most of the users, this is a very handy feature – especially for statistical, financial data, for cases when you or your users need to type in a lot of strings or numbers; you can navigate with arrows and do not need to scroll or click to fill in every cell, also it is very useful when you need to copy&paste data (e.g. from and to Excel, Google Spreadsheets, LibreOffice, OpenOffice, or other spreadsheet software).
+An Excel-like spreadsheet editing interface is available both for back-end and front-end editing and for displaying tables to your site users.
+Similar to popular packages – Excel, LibreOffice, Google Spreadsheet, Numbers – it provides a very familiar interface to most of the users, this is a very handy feature – especially for statistical or financial data, or for cases when you or your users need to type in a lot of strings or numbers.
+You can navigate with arrows and do not need to scroll or click to fill in every cell, also it is very useful when you need to copy&paste data (e.g. from and to Excel, Google Spreadsheets, LibreOffice, OpenOffice, or other spreadsheet software).
 Excel-like editor supports all the wpDataTables editor input types.

 You can copy&paste blocks from Excel-like tables to almost any spreadsheet software, and vice versa (but please watch that source table would have the same column structure).

 The Excel-like table editor has built-in validation that works accordingly to the selected column type and editor input type.
 E.g. if you try to enter a string in a Float or Date column, it won’t let you.

 At any moment you can switch between the standard wpDataTables back-end editor and Excel-like editor – the data will remain the same.